Basics

 NCSRP

-Founded by the North Central Soybean Research Program and funded by the Soybean Checkoff – this website provides a regional platform to access information on soybean pests and diseases -- from checkoff-funded research and from university soybean research and Extension programs in the 12 NCSRP partner states.
+Founded by the North Central Soybean Research Program --and funded by the Soybean Checkoff – this website is a portal to current, science-based information on soybean pests and diseases, from university soybean researchers throughout the 12-state region.

 Your Soybean Checkoff.